-From what I can tell so far in life, farming is the hardest job there is.
+From what I can, farming is one of the hardest jobs there is.
 It’s tough, both physically and mentally.
-Animals and crops rely on you, and they don’t care if you’re sick or tired or want to go on vacation.
-They don’t care if the weather is bad or if you have to work overtime.
-They need you, and you must be there to care for them.
+Animals and crops are dependent on you, and they don’t care if you’re sick or tired or want to go on vacation.
+They don’t care if the weather is bad or if you had to work overtime.
+They need you, and you have to be there to care for them.

-I learned a lot about life during those summers, and I’m happy to say that I’ve been able to apply all of those lessons in my adult life.
+I learned a lot about life during those summers at the farmhouse, and I’m happy to say that I’ve been able to apply all of them at some point in my adult life.

 Don’t burn daylight.
 Start your day before the sun rises.
 There’s a lot to do and there’s only so much time to do it.
 Use your time wisely and don’t put things off.

 There is much gratitude in the circle of life.
 Our family raised hogs and cattle.
-Most of the time we sent them off for processing, but we did a bit of salt-curing ourselves.
-While I was thankfully not around for the actual butchering process as a child, I knew that it happened.
+Most of the time we sent them off for processing, but we did some salt-curing ourselves.
+While I was thankfully never around for the actual butchering process, I knew that it happened.
 And I was grateful to the animals for what they provided us.
 Because of that, I have always had a deep appreciation for farmers who raise livestock.
 Real farmers are humane and care for their animals.
 Those beautiful creatures were blessings while they were living just as they are blessings after their time has passed.

 Use what you have.
 Sometimes you just have to make do with what you have.
 If you don’t have the exact tool you need, you have to find another way to do it.
 You quickly learn to be creative and appreciate what you have–creativity and gratitude are essential farm tools.

 Don’t be afraid to get dirty.
 Getting dirty is a lost art.
 In our culture being dirty is synonymous with all sorts of negative labels, but in some ways dirt reminds us of our deep connection with the earth.
-Going barefoot is their way of staying connected to the world.
-No matter what your beliefs are on footwear, getting a little dirt under your fingernails could even be healthy.
-As expected, the CDC encourages proper nail hygiene practices, but some believe that a little dirt doesn’t hurt.
-An article in Scientific American notes that “…a great deal of research has shown that exposure to diverse bacteria or even parasitic worms helps to train and regulate the immune system, preventing it from becoming over-active.”
+Going barefoot is their way of staying connected to the world, and getting a little soil under your fingernails may even have positive benefits on your health.
 We still have a lot to learn about the symbiotic relationships that exist in our environment, but a little dirt is just fine with me.
 And I’m pretty sure this is where I began to develop the earliest pieces of my personal brand.

 Take time to reflect on your accomplishments.
-The sense of satisfaction I see on my father’s face after he completes a project never ceases to amaze me.
-A cut field, a trimmed fence line, a painted building…those works of art provide him with a sense of accomplishment and pride.
-It is a reward in itself to see a job done well, a task crossed off the list.
-I understand now that reflection is a form of self-motivation.
+The sense of satisfaction I’d see on my dad’s face after he completed a project was unforgettable–a cut field, a trimmed fence line, a painted building–those were works of art for my father.
+It’s a reward in itself to see a job done well, a task crossed off the list.
+I understand now that goal-achievement is a form of self-motivation.
 It helps us build confidence and momentum to take on bigger, more complex projects.
-We feed our inner strength by saying, “I can do it…because I just did!”
+We feed our inner strength by saying, “I can do it…because I just did it!”

 Take care of your tools.
-In line with the “use what you have” mentality, farmers understand that you must take care of your equipment.
-Cleaning, maintaining, repairing and storing tools out of the weather are the most basic principles of sustaining a farm.
-As consumers, I suspect we would consume less if we took better care of what we have.
+Most farmers have the “use what you have” mentality, understanding the importance of taking care of your tools and equipment.
+Cleaning, maintaining, repairing and storing tools out of the weather are the most basic principles.
+It’s a lesson so many of us today could stand to re-learn as we’ve progressively become more wasteful.

 Neighbors are family.
 In the country, neighbors aren’t just people you wave to from your car window.
-They are your extended family.
-They would drop what they are doing to help you in a moment’s notice, and you’d do the same for them.
-They offer their time and equipment without being asked.
-They are people that you confide it, laugh with and grieve with.
+They’re your extended family.
+They’d drop what they’re doing to help you in a moment’s notice, and you’d do the same for them.
+They are people you confide it, laugh with, and grieve with.
 A community doesn’t have to consist of hundreds or thousands or people; it can exist in your own backyard.

-These experiences and observations have made me who I am today.
-In fact, I’ve probably learned even more than I realize.
-Nature has a way of teaching great lessons when we stop long enough to pay attention.
+These experiences and observations at the farmhouse made me who I am today.
+And I’m certain I’ve learned even more than I realize.
+Nature has a way of teaching great lessons when…if we pay attention.
 But farmers figured that out a long time ago.